stolkie78/bitvavo-trader/bot/README.md

-# Bitvavo Scalping Bot
+# Bitvavo Trader Bot

-The Bitvavo Scalping Bot is an automated cryptocurrency trading bot designed to execute rapid buy and sell operations based on predefined conditions such as RSI thresholds, profit targets, and LightGBM-based AI predictions.
+The Bitvavo Trader Bot is an automated cryptocurrency trading bot designed to execute rapid buy and sell operations based on predefined conditions such as RSI thresholds, profit targets, and LightGBM-based AI predictions.
 This bot is capable of tracking multiple cryptocurrency pairs and includes features like trade logging, restartable states, and Slack notifications.

 ## Features